harry-mutton/Mutton_and_Andrews_2025_amip-piForcing-HadISSTx_data/README.md

 # Mutton_and_Andrews_2025_amip-piForcing-HadISSTx_data

-This repository contains the amip-piForcing-HadISST2ice and amip-piForcing-HadISST1sst data needed to produce the analysis presented in Mutton and Andrews 2025.
+This repository contains the HadGEM3-GC31-LL amip-piForcing, amip-piForcing-HadISST2ice and amip-piForcing-HadISST1sst data needed to produce the analysis presented in Mutton and Andrews (2025).

 Experiment Code | Experiment Name